Kyle Busch has 2 NASCAR titles and an eye on at least 5 more - WHIZ News

 Kyle Busch has always done his best to speak the truth as he sees it, one sarcastic eye roll, thumbs-up or one-word answer at a time.

 His opinions have not always been popular with NASCAR and it makes no difference whether he was right.
-The series “Car of Tomorrow” was terrible, he was just the first to say so.
+The series’ “Car of Tomorrow” was terrible, he was just the first to say so and his outspokenness was often blamed for fans hating the car.
 Many fans found him arrogant, entitled or whiny or a mix of all three.

 His career has been golden: high-profile rides first at Hendrick Motorsports, then JGR, where he has been since 2008.
 Busch has 208 victories across NASCAR’s three national series, and some argue his tally equals Petty’s record 200 Cup wins.
 He would undoubtedly have dozens more if NASCAR had not set limits on how much he can compete in the lower series.